-Kitten Mills often have contracts with pet shops or sell through websites (such as Kijiji, Craig's List, or through auctions).
+Kitten (or Puppy) Mills often have contracts with pet shops or sell through websites (such as Kijiji, Craig's List, or through auctions).
 Sometimes they may sell through their own website as well.
-They have a high turnover and are very profit driven, usually producing several litters at a time.
+They have a high turnover rate and are very profit driven, usually producing several litters at a time.
 They will have dozens to hundreds of animals (often of multiple breeds) and sell dozens of kittens at a time.
 Genetic testing is not done on their cats and medical care is rarely provided.
 Their animals will likely not ever see a vet, and if they do it will be for bare minimum care.
 Vaccines and dewormings (if given at all) are often given at home.
 Sick kittens are often euthanized or left to die.
 Conditions are often cramped and not well ventilated, and animals are usually caged.
 Their queens are not given rests between litters, and can even be bred to death.
-It is very unlikely that buyers will be able to view parents or visit the premises.
-Animals are rarely well socialized.
+It is very unlikely that any buyers will be able to view parents or visit the premises.
+Mill animals are rarely well socialized.
 They are unlikely to come with any sort of health guarantee or registration papers, though some mills are registered through questionable registries to provide a breed certificate (which can easily be falsified).

-BYB or Backyard Breeders usually claims to breed purebreds, but the lineage of their cats (or dogs) is often in question and papers are rarely provided.
-Breeding stock is often not the best representations of their breed, and may be related, very outcrossed, or not even of the same breed.
-These kittens are usually sold through classifieds and for sale ads, rather than reputation (although that is not something only done by BYB).
-Genetic testing is unlikely to be done on parents.
+BYB or Backyard Breeders usually claim to breed purebreds, but the lineage of their cats (or dogs) is often in question and papers are rarely provided.
+Breeding stock is often not registered and not the best representations of their breed.
+Parents may be related, very outcrossed, or not even of the same breed.
+These kittens are usually sold through classifieds and 'for sale' ads, rather than reputation (although that is not something only done by BYB).
+Genetic or even basic health testing is unlikely to be done on parents.
 These breeders are ignorant of their breed's specific health concerns.
-Some basic care may be provided, for example, first vaccination or a round of worming.
+Some basic care may be provided, for example, first vaccinations or a round of deworming.
 Sometimes kittens are caged, other times they are raised underfoot.
-They may try to pass off health problems as no big deal rather than fully informing buyer.
-Kittens may come with some kind of minimal health agreement, that may or may not be backed by the breeder if something goes wrong.
+They may try to pass off health problems as "no big deal" rather than fully informing the buyer.
+Their kittens may come with some kind of minimal health agreement, that may or may not be backed by the breeder if something goes wrong.

 Internet Pet Scammers are a whole other ball game!
 They often use free websites, Craig’s List, or Facebook to advertise pets that do not exist.
 Generally, they are offering expensive animals, like the Savannah Cat, at very low prices (for example, an F1 Savannah for $1500!).
-Kitten are offered up for a low “adoption fee”, or sometime at no cost - all you have to do is pay for the shipping.
+Kitten are offered up for a low “adoption fee”, or sometime at no cost (i.e. all you have to do is pay for the shipping).
 These scammers are criminals and their goals is to take your money.
-They will come up with sob stories, sending you many cute pictures of kittens, and even sometimes will send you a questionnaire to assure you their story is real.
+They will come up with sob stories, sending you many cute pictures of kittens stolen from other breeders, and even sometimes will send you a questionnaire to assure you their story is real.
 They may use GoogleAds pointed at a quickly made website with stolen information and pictures.
 As soon as enough people report the website as being fraudulent it will be taken down (usually after several people have already been scammed).
 They are persistent and usually ask for money to be wired to them using gift cards or Western Union.

 How do you feel assured that you're talking to a bonified Savannah Breeder?

-The number one tip we have for excited new kitten buyers is to do as much research as possible before committing to a kitten!
+The number one tip we have for excited new kitten parents is to do as much research as possible before committing to a kitten!
 If at all possible, try to visit your kitten, the cattery, or even meet the breeder at a pet show.
-You can get a good sense of the environment the kitten is coming from even just by meeting the breeder and seeing some of their other cats in person.
-If the breeder is a closed cattery that doesn’t necessarily mean they’re a scammer, but you will need to find other ways to confirm that you will be getting a healthy, socialized kitten.
+You can get a good sense of the family or environment the kitten is coming from even just by meeting the breeder and seeing some of their other cats in person.
+If the breeder is a closed cattery that doesn’t necessarily mean that they’re a scammer; but you will need to find other ways to confirm that you will be getting a healthy, socialized kitten.
 Ask for references, look the breeder up online, ask about them on breed-specific forums.
 Try to talk to them on the phone, or better yet, have a live video call with the breeder and the kittens you are interested in.
-If a breeder is unwilling to have a short conversation with you over the phone, it may mean they’re an internet scammer trying to conceal their location.
+If a breeder is unwilling to have even a short conversation with you over the phone, it may mean they’re an internet scammer trying to conceal their location.
 If they cannot provide good references, you’d have to wonder why?
 Even if the breeder is new, they should be able to give you references from the catteries they purchased their breeding cats from!

 One can also tell a lot from the pictures a breeder has posted of their cats and kittens.
 Do the kittens seem scared (hunched over, eyes widened, ears back) or are they in a relaxed or playful position in their photos?
 Are the queens shown in cages, images with backgrounds edited out, or are there pics of them growing up in a natural environment?
 Many breeders use professional photographers to get the best pictures possible, which is fine, but are there only photos posted of cats on backdrops?

-One of the other key things a scammer and/or backyard breeder will be missing are the documents from official cat registries (such as TICA and the CCA) proving they are a legitimate cattery.
-These documents come in the form of Breeder Slips or officially stamped pegidrees proving the cats belong to them and are eligible for breeding.
+One of the other key things a scammer and/or backyard breeder will be missing are the documents from official cat registries (such as TICA and the CCA-AFC) proving they are a legitimate cattery.
+These documents come in the form of Breeder Slips or officially stamped pedigrees proving the cats belong to them and are eligible for breeding.
 The registries also give out official cattery names and a unique cattery number associated with the cattery owner.
 Don’t fall for bargain kittens sold for less if they’re not registered!
-It costs a person $10 to officially register a litter of kittens, so why would a breeder discount a kitten several hundreds for registerable kittens?
+It costs a person $13.00 to officially register an entire litter of kittens, so why would a breeder discount a kitten several hundreds for registerable kittens?
 It’s likely because the breeder does not have an actual pure-bred kitten.
 Always remember, if it sounds too good to be true, it probably is!